 - All activities are girl-led.
 Take into account the age and abilities of the girls.
 Older girls can take the bulk of the responsibility for carefully planning and executing activities, while younger girls will require more of your guidance but should still be deeply involved in making decisions about their activities.

 - Girls have the chance to learn cooperatively.
 Have the girls teach each other new skills they may need for the activities, rather than hearing all that from you.

 - Girls learn by doing.
 If research or special equipment is needed, they’ll learn better doing that research themselves rather than by having you do the legwork and report back to them.
 Even Daisies can do basic research and give reports or do show-and-tell for each other.
 Ambassadors may need you only for moral support as they research, teach each other, and plan every detail of their excursions.

 If Safety Activity Checkpoints do not exist for an activity you and the girls are interested in, check with GSNorCal Risk Management & Travel before making any definite plans with the girls.
 A few activities are allowed only with written council pre-approval and only for girls 12 and over, while some are off-limits completely.
 [SAFETY-WISE: High Adventure Activities] [SAFETY-WISE: Activities That Are Never Allowed]

 The following restrictions on activities are set to ensure the girls' safety, protect the council's and adult volunteers' legal interests, or both.
-There are some activities that GSNorCal's insurance policy do not cover, and others where certain requirements must be met in order for the activity to be covered by GSNorCal's insurance.
+There are some activities that the GSNorCal's insurance policy does not cover, and others where certain requirements must be met in order for the activity to be covered by GSNorCal's insurance.

 Activities that Require Written Pre-Approval From the Council